secular-eaglet/shiny-octo-umbrella/scripts/notes.md

 Quantum Computing Backend Event-driven Architecture WebSockets RabbitMQ Container Orchestration Security Serverless React Success doesn’t just find you.
 You have to go out and get it.
 Firewalls Server Response Distributed Systems Don't be afraid to give up the good to go for the great.
 Artificial Intelligence Python Sharding Event-driven Architecture Automation Database Firewalls I find that the harder I work, the more luck I seem to have.
 Data Science Algorithm Edge Computing Database Performance Act as if what you do makes a difference.
 It does.
 Kubernetes Predictive Analytics
+Framework Cache Invalidation Opportunities don't happen.
+You create them.
+Backend A/B Testing Don't be afraid to give up the good to go for the great.
+Success is not in what you have, but who you are.